Onions and leeks, early April 2015

 TABASCO 80 d fiery hot light green to red.
 Thin, tapered fruit.

-TANGERINE PIMIENTO 85 Prolific beautiful orange-sherbet pimientos, round to slightly flattened, 3–4 lobed, thick-walled sweet and juicy.
+TANGERINE PIMIENTO 85 days Prolific producers of beautiful orange-sherbet pimientos, round to slightly flattened, 3–4 lobed, thick-walled sweet and juicy.
 Great for eating fresh or roasting.
+More than a dozen of these small 2–3” squat fruits per plant in a good year.

-THAI HOT 90 days Thin-fleshed, hot for Oriental cooking.
+THAI HOT 90 d thin-fleshed, hot for Oriental cooking.
+Green ripens to red.
+Small plant, good for containers.

 TIBURON 65 green, 85 red ripe Sweet, thick flesh.
 Ancho type.